An editorial · Boca Raton, FL

 What's different elsewhere

 If you split time between Florida and another state — or have family looking at this from elsewhere — two states are worth knowing about specifically.
 Texas has a state constitutional minimum age of 62 for all reverse mortgages (Article XVI, Section 50), even for private products that elsewhere accept age 55; second-lien reverse mortgages are also not currently available in Texas.
-New Jersey state law S264 requires a seven-day right of rescission after a borrower accepts a written commitment — a borrower protection most states do not offer.
+New Jersey has considered legislation, including bill S264, that would add a seven-day right of rescission after a borrower accepts a written commitment; confirm the current enacted law before relying on it.

 — A Featured Case Study —